One of the most common questions I’m frequently asked is, “should I do my own taxes this year?”

 If you needed specific attention, you’d need to go to a professional like a physician or a specialist to get to the root cause of your problem.

 Both examples show how complex situations require expert advice and guidance.
-These examples are why you should thing about hiring a tax professional.
+These examples are why you should thing about hiring a tax advisor.

 Online tax software can be simplistic and doesn’t always apply to your individual needs that may change from year to year.